ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | STATS bad = COUNT() BY user_agent
 ```

 Unfortunately, the unparsed `user_agent` field is too unstructured to really be useful for this kind of analysis.
-We could try to write a GROK expression to further parse `user_agent`, but in practice, it is too complicated (it requires translations and lookups in addition to parsing).
+We could try to write a grok expression to further parse `user_agent`, but in practice, it is too complicated (it requires translations and lookups in addition to parsing).
 Let's put a pin in this topic and revisit it in a bit when we have more tools at our disposal.

-# A better way to query
+# Making use of our parsed fields

 Let's redraw the time graph we drew before, but this time using `status_code` instead of looking for specific error codes.